 This past round, 90% of applicants were asked to make major revisions on their lesson plans which immensely slowed down their application.
 Many applicants were told that they should wait to make a new lesson plan until after they had completed their TEFL certification to ensure a fun, interactive and well-organized lesson.
 The reason that EPIK has now put the lesson plans under a microscope is because the local Ministry of Education offices around the country are mostly concentrating on how well a teacher can make a lesson plan when deciding if they want to hire a teacher or not.

-It is highly encouraged that you start a TEFL course now so that you have the skills and knowledge to put together an amazing lesson plan!
+It is highly encouraged that you start a TEFL course now if you are even thinking about teaching in Korea so that you have the skills and knowledge to put together an amazing lesson plan!
 Enter your information here for a guideline of what EPIK is now expecting of lesson plans.

-If you can take a course in-person and not online, this is considered the best kind of TEFL certification by EPIK, for many reasons.
+If you can take a course in-person and not online, this is considered the best kind of TEFL certification by EPIK (and around the world), for many reasons.
 You will be learning in an actual classroom, instead of behind a computer and you will have actual teaching experience as part of your course.
 These certifications are typically the strongest and prepare teachers the most for teaching ESL.

 You can check out all of Greenheart Travel’s in-country TEFL program destinations here.